plebbit/plebbit-js/README.md

   languages?: string[], // client can detect language and hide/show subplebbit based on it locations?: string[], // client can detect location and hide/show subplebbit based on it safeForWork?: boolean // client can detect user's SFW setting and hide/show subplebbit based on it }
+PlebbitDefaults { // fetched once when app first load, a dictionary of default settings
+  multisubAddresses: {[key: multisubName]: Address}
+  // plebbit has 3 default multisubs
+  multisubAddresses.all: Address // the default subplebbits to show at url plebbit.eth/p/all multisubAddresses.crypto: Address // the subplebbits to show at url plebbit.eth/p/crypto multisubAddresses.search: Address // list of thousands of semi-curated subplebbits to "search" for in the client (only search the Multisub metadata, don't load each subplebbit)
+}
 ```